Ritomo Miyata: Early and personal life

-Early career
+Early career in Japan

 Miyata started his motorsport career in karting in 2004, winning the All-Japan Kart Championship KF class title in 2014.
-In 2015, after his 16th birthday, he made his formula racing debut in the Formula 4 Japanese Championship with the RSS team at the last three race weekends of the season.
-Despite his limited experience, he finished in the top ten in three of the six races, including a podium finish at Autopolis.
+In 2015, after his sixteenth birthday, he made his formula racing debut in the Formula 4 Japanese Championship with the RSS team at the last three race weekends of the season.
+Despite his limited experience, he finished in the top-ten in three of the six races, including a podium finish at Autopolis.
 He finished 15th in the standings with 24 points.

 First Japanese F4 championship (2016)

-In 2016 he made his full-time Japanese F4 debut with Toyota-backed TOM'S Spirit.
+In 2016, Miyata made his full-time Japanese F4 debut with Toyota-backed TOM'S Spirit.
 He won two races at Fuji Speedway and took podium finishes in three other races, and won the championship by just four points over Honda-sponsored driver Ukyo Sasahara.

 All-Japan Formula Three debut and second Japanese F4 championship (2017)

 In 2017, Miyata raced a dual program in Japanese F4 and the All-Japan Formula Three Championship, driving in both series with TOM'S (TOM'S Spirit in F4).
 He won his second consecutive F4 title with four wins and 11 podiums, including a sweep of the two races at Fuji during the Golden Week holiday.
 He defeated Sasahara for the second year, this time by a margin of seven points, while finishing 58 points ahead of third-place driver Yuki Tsunoda.

-In his debut Formula 3 season, he achieved ten podium finishes and finished fourth in the championship with 79 points, behind Mitsunori Takaboshi, Sho Tsuboi and Álex Palou.
-At the end of the year he made his debut in the Macau Grand Prix, finishing 12th.
+In his debut Formula 3 season, Miyata achieved ten podium finishes and finished fourth in the championship with 79 points, behind Mitsunori Takaboshi, Sho Tsuboi and Álex Palou.
+At the end of the year, he made his debut in the Macau Grand Prix, finishing 12th.

 All-Japan F3/Super Formula Lights (2018–2020)

 Miyata continued in All-Japan F3 for a second season with TOM'S. He won his first race at Fuji on 8 July, followed by a second win at Okayama on 28 July.
-These two wins propelled him to second in the championship behind his teammate Tsuboi, who won the championship and the other 17 races that year.
+These two wins propelled him to second in the championship behind his teammate Tsuboi, who won the championship and the other seventeen races that year.
 Miyata finished 13th in his second Macau Grand Prix start.

-He returned for a third season of All-Japan F3 in 2019.
+Miyata returned for a third season of All-Japan F3 in 2019.
 Miyata won eight races, including five of the last eight, but finished second in the standings again, this time to former Renault Sport Academy driver Sacha Fenestraz of B-Max Racing Team.

 2019 was the last season for the All-Japan Formula Three Championship, which was renamed Super Formula Lights in 2020.
 Miyata returned for a fourth season in this category.
 Beginning with a sweep of the opening round at Twin Ring Motegi, Miyata won 12 out of 17 races and clinched the championship with a win in the penultimate race meeting at Suzuka Circuit.